luketurnerdev/growth-mindset/README.md

 - Testing (All 'working' features were moved here until final code checks on the last day (for edge cases etc))
 - Complete (features that are safe and ready to 'deploy')

+## Development

+After the idea was approved and the general structure of the features to be included was created, development began.

+The code initally developed simply using methods

+## Challenges

+Thor